• Skip to primary navigation

 How to freeze pumpkin pie

 Your pumpkin pie can be frozen!
 Let the pie cool completely, wrap it tightly in plastic wrap and/or aluminum foil - or place it in an air-tight container.
-Freeze for up to 4 months.
+Store in the freezer for up to 4 months.
 Thaw in the refrigerator 24 to 36 hours before.

 How can I lower the fat in this pumpkin pie?